dawdlestudios/www/src/content/wiki/ssh.md

 Replace `<username>` with your username.
 If you are on Windows, you might have to use `ssh.exe` instead of `ssh`.

+## VSCode Remote SSH

+If you use VSCode, you can also use the [Remote SSH](https://code.visualstudio.com/docs/remote/ssh) extension to connect to dawdle.space.
+This allows you to edit files on the server directly from VSCode and use the terminal to run commands.

 ## Considerations

 Once you have connected to dawdle.space via SSH, you will be in your own sandboxed container.
 Each container has 1GB of RAM, 1 CPU core, and can only access the internet via HTTP and HTTPS.
 To install programs, you will need to use the `apt` package manager and `sudo` to install them.
 More information about this can be found on Google and ChatGPT can also help you.